 Discover the 7 Strategies

-This approach involves the selection or weighting of the best performing, or most improved companies or assets, as identified by ESG analysis, within a defined investment universe.
-This approach includes best-in-class, best-in-universe, and best-effort.
+An approach where leading or best-performing investments within a universe, category, or class are selected or weighted based on ESG criteria.
+This approach involves the selection or weighting of the best performing or most improved companies or assets as identified by ESG analysis7, within a defined investment universe.
+This approach includes Best-in-Class, best-in-universe, and best-effort.

 Environmental issues concern any aspect of a company’s activity that affects the environment in a positive or negative manner.
 Examples include greenhouse gas emissions, renewable energy, energy efficiency, resource depletion, chemical pollution, waste management, water management, impact on biodiversity,etc.